 - Dormitory: In some programs, TnCIS has access to dormitory facilities of other colleges or universities.
 This living arrangement is typically like any college or university dormitory in the US.
 Students live in a room with at least one roommate and have other shared living space.
 A cafeteria or restaurants are also located near by for meals.

 Yes.
-Limited health insurance is included in the program fee of all TnCIS summer study abroad programs.
+Limited health insurance is included in the program fee of all TnCIS study abroad programs.
 Students are given ID cards for the insurance at the airport on the day of departure.
 Coverage is comprehensive but most doctors and clinics abroad require payment upfront (at the time of service).
 Students should budget and have access to additional funds (cash) to be used for a medical emergency.
 In the case of serious illness and/or hospitalization, TnCIS will work with the insurance company on the student's behalf to make arrangements for payment whenever possible.
-Reimbursement of any cash payments made for medical care abroad should be submitted via claim forms available from TnCIS or the insurance website.
+Reimbursement of any cash payments made for medical care abroad should be submitted by the student directly to the insurance company.
+Claim forms are available from TnCIS or the insurance website.
 Submission of reimbursement claims are the responsibility of the student.
 Click here for details on coverage.